 They don’t put on ‘style shows’… ‘Style’ simply emerges, because it’s congruently connected in their heart, body and soul.
 (You can’t fake this.)

-Anyone else who then tries to copy this from the ‘outside-in’, they just end up to be ‘play-actors’ at best, ‘phonies’ at worst.
+Anyone else who then tries to copy this from the ‘outside-in’, they just end up being ‘play-actors’ at best, ‘phonies’ at worst.

-Because like with the great artists, leadership too is an art.
-It is cultivated with intentional learning, introspection and counselling, so that the values, the vision, and the leader’s voice is embodied through and through.
+Because like with great artists, leadership too is an art.
+It is cultivated with intentional learning, introspection, and counselling, so that the values, the vision, and the leader’s voice are embodied through and through.